LogtalkDotOrg/logtalk-for-vscode/README.md

     "logtalk.loadProject.onActivation": false

 Load project on extension activation.
 Although the default value is `false` (for backward compatibility), it's recommended to enable this feature for a better development experience as several extension features require the code to be loaded.
+In the case of multi-root workspaces, the project is loaded from the workspace folder containing the active editor's document.

 #### Run Logtalk make on save